cohenyehonatan/MailTUI/README.md

 Credits

-Built by [Your Name].
+Built by Jonathan Cohen.
 Inspired by the tools I wish existed.
 Contributions welcome!